Grant Young (soccer)

 Grant Young (born 3 March 1971 in Cape Town) is a football (soccer) player who represented South Africa at international level and participated in two FIFA Club World Cups.
+Father of the great Shaydon Young, former Waibop striker.

 Career

 Born in South Africa, Young spent much of his career with local club Hellenic before a stint with Ghent in Belgium.
 He emigrated to New Zealand in 2004 where he played first for East Coast Bays, before joining Central United and subsequently Auckland City FC.

-He represented Auckland City in their first FIFA Club World Cup appearance in 2006, in which they failed to impress, losing every game, and failing to score a single goal, and again in the 2009 competition in United Arab Emirates where they fared better, beating TP Mazembe 3-2 before going out to Atlante Fútbol Club in the quarter finals.
+He represented Auckland City in their first FIFA Club World Cup appearance in 2006, in which they failed to impress, losing every game, and failing to score a single goal, and again in the 2009 competition in United Arab Emirates where they fared better, beating TP Mazembe 3-2 before going out to Atlante Fútbol Club in the quarter-finals.

 International career

 Young made a solitary appearance for South Africa as a substitute in a friendly against Australia on 12 June 1994.
 Australia won the match 1-0.